Wulfstan (died 956): Later life

 Eadred then re-invaded and imprisoned Wulfstan.
 The Anglo-Saxon Chronicle version D says that "because accusations had often been made to the king against him", Eadred arrested Wulfstan and took him to Iudanbyrig (the location of which is not known).
 He attested some charters in 953, so he was not imprisoned then.
 Although he was restored to episcopal office, he had to exercise his authority from distant Dorchester, 230 mi from York.
 He appears not to have attended court for most of 956 and was possibly in failing health by then.
 According to Lesley Abrams: "After the sidelining to the treacherous Wulfstan I, Oscytel, a kinsman of Oda, became Archbishop of York in 956."
 He died at Oundle, Northamptonshire, on 16 or 26 December 956.
 He was buried at Oundle.

 Assessment

 The historian Clare Downham observes that Wulfstan was almost certainly made archbishop in 931 with Æthelstan's support:

-It may seem surprising, then, that the bishop was a staunch supporter of Scandinavian rule in York throughout his career, or at least whenever he felt it safe to do so.
-Some hints of this are provided in the Anglo-Saxon Chronicle (D).
-This shows that Wulfstan accompanied a Scandinavian king called Olafr on a raid into Mercia.
-Wulfstan later swore allegiance to Eadred, King of England (946-55), but he broke his oath soon after and endured temporary imprisonment by the same King in the 950s.
-Wulfstan thus appears as a power-broker and a leading figure in Northumbria at this time.
-But he was also someone wno took political risks with varying success.